 Writing millions of bulleted points really won't help you as much.
 You spend more time going through them rather than implementing them.
 Here's what you can do if you haven't yet made a head start!

+Analyze the time that will be consumed for each task, and if you think you will forget this at the last moment, set up reminders in your cell phone, computer, anywhere you can access it frequently.
 While this solves a huge amount of your trouble with respect to recalling, you can go on to the next step of prioritizing.

 * Making a priority list is as important as making the planner.
 This allows you to execute your tasks more efficiently.
 Keep in mind unusual events too, like children suddenly falling sick, and also the time to check up on their vaccinations.
 If you have a pet back home, place in its details as well.

 * Make a list of the things that you eat.
 This is important because if you've overindulged in anything before this, there is a possibility that you may ruin your health, placing all the items on your list at low priority.
 Working efficiently also means taking care of your own health.
 Most people don't realize this.